 If this is an option, you still have the advantage of socializing with peers in recovery after therapy.
 While you might not live at the center, you get the best of both worlds.
 Since the supervision is not as severe in this setting, you practice sober living while getting care.

-A third option is the intensive outpatient rehab program Davie FL locals might enroll in.
+A third option is an intensive outpatient program.
 Doing so means that you take a part-time approach to recovery.
 Therefore, most first-time program participants won’t enter this program.
 Rather, it’s a great option when you step-down care or recently suffered a relapse.

 That said, there could be circumstances where the outpatient setup is ideal for the right candidate.
 Before you make up your mind, it is best to discuss your options with an intake specialist who can explain the different approaches to you.